demonpo/cbh-take-home-project/Ticket_Breakdown.md

 - Check or Update generateReport function so the pdf generated contains the customId of the agents.
 - Use getShiftsByFacility function with the new output that returns the customId of the agents in the metadata.
+- Validate with the Product team, the new report with the customId.

 ## 🔨 Acceptance Criteria

 - The feature is in staging and production.
 - Update generateReport tests to check the customId of the agents in the output report.
+- Report is validated with the product team.

 ## 📚 Resources